gakalmar/Notes/JS_Useful_Functions.md

     Math.min(...arrayOfNumbers) or
         Math.min(1, 2, 3)
     Math.Pi                                             //Refers to 3.1415...
-    Marh.floor(fractionalNumber)                        //Returns the whole values of a number (integer from float)
+    Marh.floor(fractionalNumber)                        //Returns the whole values of a number rounded down (integer from float)
+    Marh.ceil(fractionalNumber)                         //Returns the whole values of a number rounded up (integer from float)

+    parseInt("42")                                      //converts a string into an integer parseFloat("42.184923")                             //converts a string into a float 42.toString()                                       //converts a number into a string

 ### Additional ones from Journey course: